mjvo/vms202d/content/slides/2021-09-08/_index.md

 ![Picasso Signature](picasso.jpg)

 serves “a classificatory function.
 Such a name permits one to group together a certain number of texts, define them, differentiate them from and contrast them to others.”
+(Foucault, 210)

 ---